My primary research interests lie in several areas:

 Creative Language

 My work on creative language has primarily focused on figurative language.
-Recently, my group has examined metaphor, idiom, and hyperbole in empathetic online communication (publication forthcoming).
+Recently, my group has examined metaphor, idiom, and hyperbole in empathetic online communication.
 We also conducted a focused study on euphemism.
 Some publications regarding this, along with my earlier work on metaphor novelty and sarcasm in more generalized domains, include the following:

 Other Ongoing Research